How Often Should You Revisit Your SEO Strategy?

 October 1st, 2019 by

 So you want to know how often you should revisit your SEO strategy.
 My recommendation?
 Go back to the basics!
-Google is constantly updating its algorithm, which means your rankings can always be affected.
+Google is constantly updating its algorithm, so your rankings can always be affected.
 That means you should constantly be on top of the strategy you set in place to ensure you’re being effective and generating results.
-When considering how often to revisit your strategy, it would be a good idea to think about the things that affect your rankings.
+When considering how often to revisit your strategy, it would be a good idea to consider the things that affect your rankings.
 The major players are keywords and content.

 The Key to Keywords

 If you keep a record of your original keyword research, you can always refer back to it to determine if those search volumes have increased or decreased over time.
-This will allow you to always stay relevant on which keywords work best for you.
-Since it’s recommended that you revisit your keyword strategy every quarter for campaigns and promotions, it’s a good bet to do this for SEO, as well.
+This will allow you to stay relevant on which keywords work best for you.
+Since it’s recommended that you revisit your keyword strategy every quarter for campaigns and promotions, it’s also a good bet to do this for SEO.

 Keeping Content Fresh

 Before you worry about keeping your content fresh, you need to ensure it fits the recommended guidelines set by Google.
 Title tags are important because they are often the first thing a visitor sees when they search for something and you pop up in their results.
-Meta descriptions also display in search engine results and should provide visitors some context as to what that page’s content is about.
+Meta descriptions also display in search engine results and should provide visitors some context about that page’s content.
 Even though that doesn’t directly affect your rankings, it affects people wanting to visit your website, which can affect rankings.

 When it comes to off-page SEO, here is where it can get a little tricky.
 There are times where we aren’t in control of the things that happen off your site, like with backlinking, but there are tools and options to assist you in taking back as much control as possible.
 Let’s say you find a link to your website to be spammy; you can contact the webmaster and request it be removed.
 There’s no telling if or when this may happen, but you can always combat this by gaining new links from authoritative sites.